rlpardoe/CppND-Capstone-Snake-Game/README.md

 3. Compile: `cmake .. && make`
 4. Run it: `./SnakeGame`.

-## Feautures Added
+## Feautures Added to Starter Code
 1. Pause Button - spacebar can be pressed to pause the game at any time
-2. Configuratble window and grid size: edit WindowDims.txt in souce to edit the window and grid size.
-The window size should be an integer multipl of the screen size
+2. Randomly placed barriers distributed around the map
-3.
+3. Window size, grid size and number of barriers can be changed without recompiling by editing runtimeConfig.txt

 ## Ruberic Points